jim-collier/x9git/project/backlog.md

 	- Fixed: the fragment now sets `credential.https://github.com.username`, so a credential manager looks up that account's entry rather than any entry for the host.

 - ✅ Added a parity suite: `cicd/parity.bash`, wired into the test stage of both engines.
 	- It asks whether the two builds *answer the same* for one input, where `test.bash` asks whether each behaves correctly.
-A behavioural check written per implementation passes on both while they quietly disagree - which is what every port defect that reached users actually was.
+A behavioral check written per implementation passes on both while they quietly disagree - which is what every port defect that reached users actually was.
 	- Covers path spellings, option forms, string case and file encoding: 23 comparisons.
 	- It earned its place while being written, finding two real divergences: the `/tmp` mount limitation above, and PowerShell answering an unknown option with the entire help text - and under `-q` with nothing at all but an exit code - where Bash named the option.